The Shooting Party: Synopsis

 In the autumn of 1913, a large party of guests gather at the estate of Sir Randolph Nettleby and his wife Minnie for a weekend of shooting.
-Over the next few days two of the guests, Lord Gilbert Hartlip and Lionel Stephens, engage in an escalating contest over who can shoot the most game.
+Over the next few days two of the guests, Gilbert, Lord Hartlip and Lionel Stephens, engage in an escalating contest over who can shoot the most game.
 Hartlip is a renowned sportsman threatened by Stephens's skill, while Stephens is anxious to impress his sweetheart, the married Olivia.
 Hartlip's wife, Aline, is carrying on an indiscreet love affair with another guest, Sir Reuben Hergesheimer.
 Meanwhile, the Nettlebys' granddaughter Cicely is allowing herself to be courted by the Hungarian Count Rakassyi, much to the chagrin of her mother Ida.

 All of the characters' personal tensions reach breaking point when someone is killed accidentally on the final day of shooting, leading the guests to reconsider their relationships.
 The closing credits reveal the names of those members of the shooting party who later were killed in the First World War.